-All Christopher Newport University students must successfully complete one course (three credit hours) in a modern or classical language at the 200-level or higher, or the equivalent, in order to graduate.
+All CNU students must successfully complete one course (three credits) in a modern or classical language at the 200 level or higher, or the equivalent, in order to graduate.

 Satisfying the Second Language Literacy Requirement

 Students are strongly encouraged to complete the requirement during the freshman or sophomore year.
 The requirement may be satisfied in one of several ways: